Preston, Lancashire: Church denominations

 A wide range of denominations are, or have been, represented in the city including: Latin Church Catholics, Baptist, Christadelphian, Congregational, Countess of Huntingdon's Connexion, Evangelical, Methodist, Pentecostal, Presbyterian, Swedenborgian and Wesleyan Methodist.
 The Society of Friends meet at the Preston Friends Meeting House at 189 St George's Road.

 Preston has a strong Roman Catholic Christian history and tradition, recently noted by Archbishop Vincent Nichols in his Guild 2012 Mass Homily: "The history of the Christian and Catholic faith is long and deep here in Preston."
 Preston lies in the Roman Catholic Diocese of Lancaster and the Anglican Diocese of Blackburn.
 There are at least 73 churches, chapels, missions and meeting houses, as well as 15 cemeteries and burial sites, for which records exist.

 Carey Baptist Church, on Pole Street, was built in 1826 for the Calvinistic Methodists of Lady Huntington.
 Formerly known as St Paul's Chapel, it was purchased by the Baptists in 1855.
 It is a Grade II listed building.
 The church survives remains active in the community.

 Preston was the location of the world's first foreign mission of the Church of Jesus Christ of Latter-day Saints (commonly known as the Mormons).
 As early as 1837 the first Latter-day Saint missionaries to Great Britain began preaching in Preston and, in particular, other small towns situated along the River Ribble.
 Preston is home to the world's oldest continuous branch (a small congregation) of the church.
 An official memorial to the church pioneers may be found in the Japanese Garden in Avenham Park.
-In 1998 the church erected a large temple at Chorley, near Preston, described by The Telegraph newspaper as "spectacular".
+In 1998, the church erected a large temple at Chorley, near Preston, and has been described as "spectacular".
 The temple is officially known as the Preston England Temple.